Berlin truck's braking system 'may have saved lives'

 According to Scania, it is possible for the driver to override the automatic braking system.

-But the German media outlets,quoting an unnamed government source. reported that the technology was deployed, prevented further casualties.
+But the German media outlets, quoting an unnamed government source, reported that the technology was deployed, prevented further casualties.

 The same media outlets reported that Amri sent a picture of himself from the truck prior to the attack, with the message: "My brothers everything is ok, so God wishes.
 I am in the car, praying for my brother, praying for me."